 Contact an Experienced Financial Management Team Today

-If you are interested in investing and have questions or concerns about how to get started, please make an appointment with a member of the CORE financial services team by calling 918-209-3441 to speak with our Tulsa office, 405-288-1207 to reach our Oklahoma City office, or 580-353-2376 to speak with a team member at our Lawton office.
+If you are interested in investing and have questions or concerns about how to get started, please make an appointment with a member of the CORE financial services team by scheduling a call below.